 In order to exploit such opportunities, traders make use of automated algorithms that have the capacity to execute required trades within the limited time frame.

 However, the emerging cryptocurrency market is still in its early stages and therefore not as efficient as the traditional one.
-As such, it still has opportunities for cross currency arbitrage.
+As such, there are still opportunities for cross currency arbitrage.

 How to Succeed